Table of contents: Control Panel ↓ Valve (damper) drive servomotors ↓ Temperature sensors ↓ Light sensor ↓ Vacuum tank ↓ Vacuum diaphragm block ↓

 54. On early models, the interior temperature sensor is built into the center console trim.
 Removal is described below.

-56. Disconnect the air duct from the rear of the sensor and remove the sensor from the vehicle overlay.
+56. Disconnect the air duct from the rear of the sensor and remove the sensor with the cover from the car.

 57. The heater fan motor sensor is located behind the front panel of the center console.
-It can be removed by disconnecting the wiring and removing the mounting screws.
+It can be removed by disconnecting the wiring and unscrewing the mounting screws.

 58. Installation - reverse procedure.

-59. On later models, additional sensors are installed in individual air ducts leading to the front panel deflector and to the legs.
-They can be removed by unplugging the wiring, rotating the sensor and removing it from the duct.
+59. On later models, additional sensors are installed in individual air ducts leading to the front panel deflector and to the feet.
+They can be removed by disconnecting the wiring, turning the sensor and removing it from the air duct.

 Light sensor

-60. Carefully remove the cover panel from the central air duct for blowing the windshield.
+60. Carefully remove the cover panel from the central windshield air duct.

-61. Remove the screw and remove the sensor from the deflector.
+61. Loosen the screw and remove the sensor from the deflector.
 Disconnect the wiring and tie up the connector so that it does not fall behind the front panel.

 62. Installation - reverse procedure.